-Property, plant and equipment are stated at cost.
-Major renewals and improvements are capitalized; minor replacements, maintenance and repairs are charged to current operations.
-Depreciation of property, plant and equipment is mainly computed on the declining-balance method to reflect the manner in which the machinery is used due to short product cycles and rapid technology changes by the Company and its Japanese subsidiaries, and on the straight-line method for foreign subsidiary companies at rates based on the estimated useful lives of the assets.
-Estimated useful lives range from 10 to 20 years for most spindle motor factories, from 7 to 47 years for factories to produce other products, 50 years for the head office and sales offices, from 2 to 22 years for leasehold improvements, and from 2 to 15 years for machinery and equipment.
+Depreciation of property, plant and equipment is mainly computed on the straight-line method at rates based on the estimated useful lives of the assets.
+Estimated useful lives range from 10 to 20 years for most spindle motor factories, from 7 to 47 years for factories to produce other products, 50 years for the head office and sales offices, from 3 to 18 years for leasehold improvements, and from 2 to 15 years for machinery and equipment.